DJSaunders1997/Conda-Wingman/README.md

 Conda Wingman aims to add QoL improvements that help programmers use environments without having to memorise all of the conda commands.

 ## Features
-Currently Conda Wingman features are limited, but with big plans : )

 The extension supports the following features at the click of a button / single command:

 ### Creating Environments